Menu

 who we are

 The North Shore Disability Resource Centre was established in 1976 by a group of parents, professionals and advocates who wanted to create services to ensure that people with disabilities could live comfortably in their communities.
-For more than 40 years, we have continued to expand our mandate and services, and now offer a wide range of community- and residence-based programs and services for individuals of all ages.
+For almost 50 years, we have continued to expand our mandate and services, and now offer a wide range of community- and residence-based programs and services for individuals of all ages.

 We are the only agency on the North Shore that assists anyone, regardless of age, with any kind of disability.
 We are committed to working toward a community that is free of physical, financial and attitudinal barriers.